HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

 Each series type has a name "type" and a short description which is usually ignored and only used as a means to document what the classification tries to implement.
 The rules for each type are a collection of statements that all have to be true for a scan to be classified as "type".
-The order of the rules is important as a successful classification will stop all further attempts of validating that particular series - until the next file for the series is received.
+The order of the rules is not important.
+Every successful classification will add its type to the returned array.

 Each rule contains at least the tags "tag" and "value".
 If only these two tags are supplied the operation that compares each incoming DICOM files tag value to the one supplied in the "value" field of the rule is assumed to be a regular expression